borisdj/EFCore.FluentApiToAnnotation/README.md

 Latest version 1.0.3

 When using EntityFrameworkCore Code First approach specific config can be defined with [FluentApi](https://msdn.microsoft.com/en-us/library/jj591620(v=vs.113).aspx) or with [Annotations](https://msdn.microsoft.com/en-us/library/jj591583(v=vs.113).aspx).<br>
 I prefere Annotations because it requires less code, it's all in one place and configs are directly on Property they refer, similar like in database itself.
-Also nice thing here is that there is a lot of convention so we often get desired model without having to configre everything explicitly, like when PK is named *Id* or *TableId* we don't need `[Key]` attribute<br>
+Also nice thing here is that there is a lot of convention so we often get desired model without having to configure everything explicitly, like when PK is named *Id* or *TableId* we don't need `[Key]` attribute.<br>
 Only problem with Annotations was that EFCore does not have Attributes for everything, but with the help of EfCore.Shaman library that problem is solved.<br>
 This works well when creating new App, but sometimes we are migrating existing App to new Framework.<br>
 In that situation EFCore have built-in reverse engineering functionality:<br>